First Published: 7th of March, 2022. Region 6, Guyana, South AmericaLast updated: April 25, 2023 at 17:09 pm

 People were awestruck.
 They had never in their life seen anything of that nature and they were wondering what it was.
 Some people were smart enough to pull out their phones and start filming.
 Some took photos.
 One person was mischievous enough to photoshop a UFO spacecraft and put it above the lights.

 So what exactly were those lights or lighted objects?
-Some people speculated that it could have light beams or effects produced by disco lights, fiesta lights, festoon lights, etc, but this explanation has been ruled out by Team Guyana, South America.
+Some people speculated that they could have been light beams or effects produced by disco lights, fiesta lights, festoon lights, etc, but this explanation has been ruled out by Team Guyana, South America.
 First off all, if it were party lights, the beams would have been visible going up from the earth, and this was not the case in the March 5 phenomenon.
 Further, people in general know what are party lights, and they can easily recognize it and pinpoint the source.
 In this case however, there were only three or four lighted objects circling each other – swimming in a circular motion – with no light beams ascending from the earth.
 We can conclude that it was not the effect of party beams coming from an event at New Amsterdam or Albion – as some people claimed.

 The possibility of an alien spacecraft has also been ruled out because there was nothing remotely similar to an alien spacecraft anywhere in sight – aside from the cleverly photoshopped UFO/Alien spacecraft on one of the photos and videos.